'American Hustle,' 'Gravity,' '12 Years a Slave' lead Oscar race

 TOP ACTORS SNUBBED

-The crowded honors race spilled over into the acting categories, where the Academy snubbed some veteran stars and instead chose to recognize up and coming talent.
+The crowded honours race spilled over into the acting categories, where the Academy snubbed some veteran stars and instead chose to recognize up and coming talent.

 Eight individuals in the acting categories are first-time nominees, including Chiwetel Ejiofor as the free man sold into slavery in "12 Years a Slave."
 He will compete in the best actor race with Matthew McConaughey, the Golden Globe winner last Sunday for his role as the unlikely AIDS crusader in "Dallas Buyers Club," and Leonardo DiCaprio as the swindling, fast-living stockbroker in "The Wolf of Wall Street."